Frequently Asked Questions

 Simply tabulating the species currently targeted with 1080 does not give an accurate account of the species actually killed by the poison.

-ANSWER: Current Australian State law imposes obligations on Councils, citizens and landholders to “control” unwanted or unwelcome wildlife.
-This is on the basis of their (perceived) social, environmental, or economic impacts.
+Current Australian State law imposes obligations on Councils, citizens and landholders to “control” unwanted or unwelcome wildlife.
+This is on the basis of alleged social, environmental, or economic impacts.

-ANSWER: Up to forty-one plant species are known to naturally produce monofluoroacetate.
+Up to forty-one plant species are known to naturally produce monofluoroacetate.
 The naturally-occurring chemical is primarily found in their leaves, flowers, or seeds.
+This is not the same substance used in industrially manufactured baits.

-ANSWER: A range of alternatives to 1080 poisoning exist.
-These acknowledge that contemporary ecosystems are increasingly collections of native and introduced animals.
+A range of alternatives to 1080 poisoning exist.
+These acknowledge that many modern ecosystems are vibrant collections of native and introduced animals.

-As it applies to instances in which 1080 is used to kill predatory animals, there are a gamut of options available; these can be other fatal methods, like alternative poisons, or they can be strictly non-lethal techniques, like immunosterility programs or the deployment of livestock guardian dogs (LGDs).
+As it applies to instances in which 1080 is used to kill predatory animals, there are a gamut of options available.
+These can be other fatal methods, like alternative poisons, or they can be strictly non-lethal techniques.
+These include sterilisation programs or the deployment of livestock guardian animals (‘LGAs’).

-VERDICT: Non-lethal alternatives to 1080 poison are available and operational.
-These can be employed on a case-by-case basis as it is appropriate to particularities in each case.
+Non-lethal alternatives to 1080 poison are available and operational.
+These can be employed on a case-by-case basis as it is appropriate to context and site particularities.

-WARNING: The following excerpt is taken from an eyewitness account explaining the impact 1080 has on poisoned animals.
+The following excerpt is taken from an eyewitness account documenting the impact 1080 has on poisoned animals.
 It contains graphic and upsetting material.
-You can find more first-hand accounts in the 1080 Horror Stories section of this website.
-If you have your own story, please share it with us.

 “‘Look,’ I said and pricked the cat’s leg with the probe once again, ‘it responds to painful stimuli,’ and on cue the cat twisted about and pawed unsteadily at the place where it had felt the pinprick.
 It fell once again upon its side and convulsed in turgid spasms and then stiffened, relaxed then stiffened again as it slowly rolled onto its back and cried until too paralysed to vocalise.